 Second Thoughts, the fourth volume in the Diamond Brides Series, is available as an ebook and in print.
-(Each volume of the Diamond Brides Series is a stand-alone hot contemporary romance and can be read on its own, without the other short novels in the series.)
+(Each volume of the Diamond Brides Series is a spicy contemporary romance with no cliffhanger that can be read on its own, without the other books in the series.)

 <<< Chapter 1 >>>